metabase/metabase/docs/troubleshooting-guide/sql-error-message.md

       - If you’re a Metabase admin, you may need to [run a sync][database-syncing] to refresh your data.

 3. If you no longer have an error message, but your query results are incorrect, go to [Troubleshooting SQL logic][troubleshoot-sql-logic].
+4. If you get an error message that isn't specific to your SQL query, go to [Troubleshooting error messages][troubleshoot-error-messages].
-4. If you're still stuck, search or ask the [Metabase community][discourse].
+5. If you're still stuck, search or ask the [Metabase community][discourse].

-**Explanation:**
+**Explanation**

 You need to make sure that you're using the correct syntax for the SQL dialect used by your database.

-You also need to check that the column and table names in your query match the original names in your database.
-They can differ for two reasons:
+Your query also needs to use column and table names that match the original names in your database.
+Metabase uses [display names][column-metadata] that can be updated by your Metabase admin, so the data reference may not match your database schema.
+It's also possible that a column or table was re-named on the database side, but Metabase hasn’t run a sync to grab the updates.

-1. [Columns and tables have _display_ names in Metabase that are set by your Metabase admin][column-metadata].
-2. If a column or table name was updated in your database, but Metabase hasn’t run a sync yet, your database won’t recognize the names from your query.

-**Further reading:**
+**Further reading**

 - [How Metabase executes SQL queries][how-metabase-executes-queries].
 - [How Metabase syncs with your database][database-syncing].

-#### My SQL "function does not exist”.
+#### My SQL "function does not exist”

 If your SQL query contains [SQL variables][sql-variable-def] that look like `{% raw %}{{ variable }}{% endraw %}`, go to [Troubleshooting SQL variables][troubleshoot-sql-variables] first.

-**Steps:**
+**Steps**

 1. Review the data type of the column that you want your function to apply to.